CopySphere/CopySphere.github.io/README.md

 ## What problem does CopySphere solve?
-Currently, only two main ways of a community contributing to a project
+Currently, only two main ways of a community contributing to a project:

 - TODO: FOSS
 - TODO: For-profit controls everything.